Three International Space Station crewmen land safely in Kazakhstan

 Lindgren, Kononenko and Yui have been in orbit for nearly five months.
 Their replacements are slated to blast off from Kazakhstan's Baikonur Cosmodrome on Tuesday.

-Left aboard the $100 billion station are U.S. astronaut and commander Scott Kelly and Russian flight engineers Mikhail Kornienko and Sergey Volkov.
+Left aboard the $100 billion (66 billion pound) station are U.S. astronaut and commander Scott Kelly and Russian flight engineers Mikhail Kornienko and Sergey Volkov.

 Kelly and Kornienko are in the final months of a year-long mission, the longest stint in space since crews began living on the station in 2000.
 They are due to land on March 1.